-In accordance with Rule 7.1a of the Rules of Handicapping, we have determined an adjustment to your Handicap Index is warranted due to [state reason - incapacitating injury, lack of score submissions, improvement of play following lessons, etc.].
+In accordance with Rule 7.1a of the Rules of Handicapping, we have determined an adjustment to your Handicap Index is warranted due to [state reason - incapacitating injury, lack of score submissions, improvement of play following lessons, results of analysis from the USGA Handicap Review Tool, etc.].

-In the interest of fair play, your Handicap Index will be adjusted to a [e.g., 7.6M].
-Before the adjustment becomes effective, you may appeal to the Handicap Committee either by letter or in person by [date].
-If the Handicap Committee does not receive a response either in writing or verbally from you or determines that the reasons for adjustment are still valid, the adjusted Handicap Index will become effective on [date].
+In the interest of fair play, the adjustment brings your Handicap Index to [e.g., 7.6M].
+You may appeal to the Handicap Committee either by letter or in person by [date].
+If the Handicap Committee does not receive a response either in writing or verbally from you or determines that the reasons for adjustment are still valid, the adjusted Handicap Index will stand.